 The above ground biomass (AGB) of vegetation is defined as the mass, expressed as oven-dry weight, of all plant components, including the wood (stem, bark, branches, twigs and above ground roots) and foliage.
 Stumps and below ground roots are excluded.
 The AGB of woody vegetation (trees and shrubs forming forests, woodlands or scrublands) is expressed in tonnes (t) or Megagrams (Mg) per hectare (ha-1).

-ESA’s Climate Change Initiative (CCI) Biomass project currently provides global maps of AGB (Mg ha-1) at 100 m spatial resolution for 2007 and 2010 and annually from 2015 to 2022.
-Per-pixel estimates of AGB uncertainty, expressed as the standard deviation in Mg ha-1, are also provided.
+ESA’s Climate Change Initiative (CCI) Biomass project currently provides global maps of AGB (Mg ha-1) at 100 m spatial resolution annually for 2005-2012 and 2015-2024 along with per pixel estimates of AGB uncertainty, expressed as the standard deviation in Mg ha-1 .

 Key reference: Santoro, M.; Cartus, O. (2025): ESA Biomass Climate Change Initiative (Biomass_cci): Global datasets of forest above-ground biomass for the years 2007, 2010, 2015, 2016, 2017, 2018, 2019, 2020, 2021 and 2022, v6.0.
 NERC EDS Centre for Environmental Data Analysis, 17 April 2025. doi:10.5285/95913ffb6467447ca72c4e9d8cf30501. https://dx.doi.org/10.5285/95913ffb6467447ca72c4e9d8cf30501